Tanjir-Mahmud/Vertex-AI/README.md

-# VERITAS AI — Multi-Modal Digital Trust & Deepfake Detection Dashboard
+# Vertex-AI — Multi-Modal Digital Trust & Deepfake Detection Dashboard

 VERITAS AI is a comprehensive, production-ready dashboard designed to combat misinformation and synthetic media.
 It provides a real-time, multi-modal "Truth Scanner" that analyzes text claims, URLs, and images to determine their authenticity.